MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Cause**: In dataflows, old data sources aren't removed from the dataflow data source page.
 To support the dataflows lineage view, connected items aren't deleted.

 **Solution**: This behavior doesn't affect deployment pipelines.
-You can still refresh, edit and deploy dataflows in a pipeline.
+You can still refresh, edit, and deploy dataflows in a pipeline.

 #### I see two data sources connected to my dataflow after using dataflow rules